gustybear/website_academic/content/project/research/x96_multi_moda_pair_sienna/index.md

 [//]: # (Steph)
 SIENNA incorporates four main elements to ensure that the breathing pattern monitored by the PRMS is that of the desired patient, and protect the transmitted information from eavesdropping.
 ## JADE-ICA
 Joint Approximate Diagonalization of Eigenmatrices for Independent Component Analysis (JADE-ICA) is an algorithm for separating independent sources from a mixed signal.
 SIENNA uses JADE-ICA to separate mixed breathing patterns, in the event the PRMS picks up the breathing of multiple people.
+JADE-ICA approximates a source matrix $S$, composed of a column vector for each source signal $s_i(t)$, where $i=1 ...
+N$, and $N$ represents the number of independent sources (i.e., the number of distinct breathing patterns present).
+The input is provided as a mixed matrix $X$, which is assumed to be a linear combination of sources $s_i(t)$.
+Thus, $X$ can be described by the equation $X = W\times S$, where $W$ is a matrix describing how the independent sources are mixed.
+To approximate the mixing matrix $W$, we first apply Principle Component Analysis (PCA) to the input matrix $X$, resulting in $P = B\times X$.
+PCA identifies the orthogonal vectors along which there is the most variance, so the columns of $P$ will be perfectly orthogonal, regardless of rotation.
+$P$ is then rotated to obtain maximum independence between its row vectors, with the rotation matrix $V$.
+This gives us our mixing matrix $W=V\times B$.

 ## Level-Crossing Quantization
 Level-crossing quantization is an algorithm for producing a binary fingerprint from an analog signal.
 SIENNA uses level-crossing quantization to produce a fingerprint for the breathing pattern of the target patient.

 ## Fuzzy Commitment
 The fuzzy commitment scheme uses Reed-Solomon (RS) encoding to incorporate error tolerance into cryptographic commitment generation.
 This allows SIENNA to accept close matches to the target breathing pattern, within a controllable threshold.
 ## Friendly Jamming